rweston233/Assingment-3/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  - A store can have more than one employee
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  - All stores belong to a region
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  - A store can be in only one region
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  - Remember to add relationship labels to All relationships
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  - Add relationship labels to All relationships

 **Part I Deliverables**
 - Create a schema named `assign03`.
-- Forward engineer your model and save the SQL that creates your model as `cit381-assign03-store.sql`.
+- Forward engineer the model and save the SQL that creates the model as `cit381-assign03-store.sql`.
 - Save the model as `cit381-assign03-store.mwb`.
-- Use Workbench to export an image (PNG) of your model as `cit381-assign03-store.png`.
+- Use Workbench to export an image (PNG) of the model as `cit381-assign03-store.png`.

 ### Part II